vaginessa/Tool-X/README.md

 ## Now Tool-X is installed successfully.
 To run Tool-X Type

-Now type Tool-X from anywhare in your terminl to open Tool-X.
+Now type Tool-X from anywhare in your terminl to open Tool-X. But use this tool only for legal purpose.